For September’s meeting and program we will be at Stramba Farm.

 See the Butler Parks status here: https://cityofbutler.org/departments/parks-recreation-and-public-property/

-Current guidance requires that we wear masks and practice the physical distancing.
+Current guidance recommends that we wear masks and practice the physical distancing.
 We will not be able to have our traditional pot-luck, and we will likely not be passing our items for show and tell.

 Hope you all are well and have lots to keep busy at home with.

 I will post updates as I get them.

 Since the first Wednesday in January is also the 1st of January; we have decided to hold our first meeting of the year on Janary 8th.
 The program for the day will be “project day” please bring whatever you would like to work on.

 Our cancellation policy can be found here.
 Please use your own judgment about whether the weather is too severe for you to travel.
 Cancellation updates will be added here as they are available.

 In April, the Butler Guild teamed up with the Depreciation lands Museum to teach a class spinning with a wheel.

 This was the second year in a row that Marilyn was kind enough to act as lead instructor.
 Each mentor was assigned two students and all students and mentors had spinning wheels and fiber to work with.